Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Introduction

-The philosophy of manifold learning is that only local neighborhoods in the raw signal space can be trusted, and the global geometry emerges by considering all the local neighborhoods together, i.e. ``think globally, fit locally''\citep{saul2003think}.
-In contrast, co-occurrence statistics modeling bears a probabilistic view, which complements the manifold view as some structures cannot be modeled by continuous manifolds.
-The most prominent example comes from natural languages, where the raw data hardly comes from a smooth geometry.
-In word embedding \citep{mikolov2013efficient,mikolov2013distributed,pennington2014glove}, ``Seattle'' and ``Dallas'' may reach a similar embedding though they do not co-occur the most frequently.
+The philosophy of manifold learning is that only local neighborhoods in the raw signal space can be trusted and that global geometry emerges by considering all local neighborhoods together --- that is, ``think globally, fit locally''\citep{saul2003think}.
+In contrast, co-occurrence \citep{de1994learning} statistics modeling offers a probabilistic view, which complements the manifold view as many structures cannot be modeled by continuous manifolds.
+A prominent example comes from natural language, where the raw data does not come from a smooth geometry.
+In word embedding \citep{mikolov2013efficient,mikolov2013distributed,pennington2014glove}, ``Seattle'' and ``Dallas'' might reach a similar embedding though they do not co-occur the most frequently.
 The underlying reason is that they share similar context patterns \citep{levy2014linguistic, zhang2019word}.
-The probabilistic and manifold points of view complement each other for understanding ``similarity''.
-Now we have a proper definition of similarity; the next step is to construct a non-trivial transform such that similar things are placed closer.
+The probabilistic and manifold points of view complement each other for understanding ``similarity.''
+With a definition of similarity, the next step is to construct a non-trivial transform such that similar things are placed closer to one another.

 {\bf How do we establish the representation transform?
-The parsimonious principles: sparsity and low rank.} The general idea is that we can use sparsity to handle locality and decomposition in the data space to build a support.
-And then, we can construct our representation transform with low-frequency functions, which assign similar values to similar points on the support.
+Through the parsimonious principles of sparsity and low-rank spectral embedding.} The general idea is that we can use sparsity to decompose and tile the data space to build a support, see Figure~\ref{fig:manifold_disentanglement}(a,b).
+Then, we can construct our representation transform with low-frequency functions, which assign similar values to similar points on the support, see Figure~\ref{fig:manifold_disentanglement}(c).
 This process is called \textit{the sparse manifold transform} \cite{chen2018sparse}.